jinsley8/web3-tix/README.md

 # Web3 Tix

-Testing out deploying a smart contracts for tickets.
+Testing out deploying a smart contracts to create tickets for people to buy with ETH.

 ## Installation